-Olympic diving hopeful Jordan Windle has written a new children's book with one of his two dads.
+Olympic diver Jordan Windle wrote a new children's book with one of his two dads.
 'An Orphan No More, the true story of a boy: chapter one.'
 Jordan was an orphan in Cambodia before being adopted by the book's co-author, Jerry Windle.
 The real-life family is rounded out by Jerry's partner, Andres Rodriguez.

 The book tells the story of Rodney the rooster, who's told by the other farm animals that he cannot be a father without a hen.
 One day he stumbles across an egg that no one wants.
 He hatches the egg and a little duckling emerges.
 When the duckling meets some young friends his age, they tease him about not having a mother and about the fact that he doesn't look like his dad (Jordy is brown and Rodney is white, just like Jordan and his dads).